magenta/magenta/magenta/models/basic_rnn/README.md

 The generator takes a melody as input to prime the model, meaning the model will be fed the primer melody first and then extend it.
 This primer should be a short monophonic melody stored in a MIDI file.
 You can make a MIDI file with any MIDI sequencer or digital audio workstation.
 If you do not have one, there are online sequencers such as [https://onlinesequencer.net/](https://onlinesequencer.net/).
 We provided an example primer called primer.mid.

-The generator will take many samples from the model's distribution.
 You can choose how many outputs will be saved.
-Here we save 16.
+Here we save 10.

-Lets generate 64 new timesteps.
+Let's generate melodies that are 128 steps long.

 ```
 # Provide a MIDI file to use as a primer for the generation.